 About Dr. Burrows

-Nikita Lauren Burrows is an all but dissertation (ABD) PhD Candidate at Georgia State University, specializing in organic chemistry with a focus in chemical education.
-She began Georgia State's graduate program in the fall of 2012 after completing her B.Sc. in Biology (minor in Chemistry) at the University of the Bahamas in 2011.
+Nikita Lauren Burrows is currently an Assistant Professor at Monmouth University, specializing in organic chemistry with a focus in chemical education.
+She began Georgia State's chemical education Ph.D program in the fall of 2012 after completing her B.Sc. in Biology (minor in Chemistry) at the University of the Bahamas in 2011.
 In 2014 she became a Teacher quality fellow in the Bio-bus program.
 In that same year she was nominated for and received a Molecular Basis of Disease (MBD) Fellowship which is a fellowship granted to 50 students in the interdisciplinary fields of Biology, Chemistry, Computer Science, Physics and Astronomy, Mathematics and Statistics, Computer Information Systems.
-Her current research in Dr. Mooring's lab focuses on Project-based laboratory curriculum development, assessment and evaluation.
+She completed research in Dr. Mooring's lab where she focused on Project-based laboratory curriculum development, assessment and evaluation.

 Research interests include: